UZziell/v2ray-haproxy-docker/README.md

 **This project is a bash script that aims to setup a [V2Ray](https://www.v2fly.org/en_US/) Proxy on a Linux servers, as easily as possible!**

 The readme might look a liitle verbose to make it easy to build on top of it.
 You can simply skip to terminology and usage. <br>
-V2fly (a community-driven edition of V2Ray) is not a proxy itself, it's a modular platform for proxies that make it possible to setup different combinations of **Proxy Protocls (like ShadowSocks, Vmess, Vless, Trojan,...)** and **Transports (like TCP, Websocket(ws), TLS, HTTP2 ...)** proxies.
+V2fly (a community-driven edition of V2Ray) is not a proxy itself, it's a modular platform for proxies that make it possible to setup different combinations of **Proxy Protocls (like ShadowSocks, Vmess, Vless, Trojan,...)** and **Transports (like TCP, Websocket(ws), TLS, HTTP2 ...)**.
 Currently this combinations are the default ones: **vmess-ws, shadowsocks-ws and vless-ws**.

 Note: Since these transports overlap, you might be using more than one of them at a time.
 For example vmess-ws-TLS uses vmess as proxy protocol, websocket as transport and wraps the whole thing in TLS for security.

 ## Requirements
 * Two VPS servers.
-A domestic VPS hosted in your country and a none-domestic one hosted elsewhere.
+A domestic VPS hosted in your country and a non-domestic one hosted elsewhere.

 * docker and docker-compose should be installed and running on those servers.
 Instruction to install:
     * **docker**